 DropZone is a place where you can drag and drop files for processing.
 You select Pagesetups or Pagesetup pools to add to the DropZone.
 These DropZones take the same file formats as the drop folder.
-See Drop folders.
+See DropFolders on page 58 for more information.
 The available options are

 - Add DropSpot (Pagesetup) Select one or more Pagesetups to add to the DropZone.
 Selecting this displays a chooser window showing all available Pagesetups. - Add DropSpot (Pagesetup Pool) Select one or more Pagesetup Pools to add to the Drop-Zone.
 Selecting this displays a chooser window showing all available Pagesetup Pools. - Remove DropSpot Remove the selected DropSpot.
-This option is only available when right clicking over a DropSpot. - Increase DropSpot Inset + Increases the size of the DropSpot.

-- Decrease DropSpot Inset - Decreases the size of the DropSpot. - Font Options Allows you to change the size of the text.
+This option is only available when right clicking over a DropSpot. - Edit Pagesetup Allows you to edit a section of the selected pagesetup, all sections or create a new one. - Increase DropSpot Inset + Increases the size of the DropSpot. - Decrease DropSpot Inset - Decreases the size of the DropSpot. - Font Options Allows you to change the size of the text.